aduriseti/cs145_project/README.md

 - [ ] I would also say a discussion of other features not currently being used is warranted (tweet date, user metadata, images, etc...)
 - [ ] when you get a chance pls resolve merge conflicts and submit a pull request

-also guys for future reference please BRANCH instead of FORK from the repo - its much easier to manage IMO

 ## 11-2-17 report